Merzasphor/MWSE/docs/source/lua/type/tes3class.rst

 ----------------------------------------------------------------------------------------------------

 `attributes`_ (`table`_)
+    Read-only.
 An array-style table of the two attribute IDs associated with the class.

 `bartersAlchemy`_ (`boolean`_)
     If true, the class will barter alchemy items.